Occupational Therapy Degree Information

 An entry level master’s or doctorate degree can take six years or more.
 Usually students with a bachelor’s decide to become an occupational therapist, and getting the required master’s degree takes two years.
 A doctorate will take three to four years post bachelor’s degree.
 Some students, to see if they will like the field, get an associate’s degree in OT and begin their career as an occupational therapist assistant.
 Most, however, get a master’s degree and begin work from there.

-Where are the highest-paying jobs in occupational therapy?
+Where are the highest-paying jobs in this field?

 The highest paying OT jobs are in Texas, earning in the low $90,000s for many Texas cities.
 East coast and west coast metropolitan areas pay more than other parts of the country, as is true for most professions and occupations.
 Home health occupational therapists can earn higher salaries than those in nursing homes.
 Some OTs opt to sign up with medical travel job agencies, and can make 20 percent higher salaries than the median salary of $72,320.